by Mike McClaughry

-Every American President, except one, has been a member of the CFR, and CFR members hold many other top positions within the U.S. Government.
-Allen Dulles was a CFR member and he was Director of the Central Intelligence Agency.
+Every American President, except one, has been a member of the CFR.
+CFR members hold many other top positions within the United States Government.
+Allen Dulles was a Director of the Central Intelligence Agency.
 Twelve members of the CFR have been United States Secretary of State, etc.

 Allen Welsh Dulles

 The Council on Foreign Relations was an advancement on Step 2 of their takeover plan for America –

 The relationship between Britain and America is a one-way street.